AndreasKarageorgos/UnityHub-Ubuntu-Installer/README.md

 # UnityHub-Ubuntu-Installer

-This simple script will help you install the official UnityHub on your Ubuntu system.
+With this script you can install the official UnityHub on your Ubuntu machine.

 ## Instructions on how to run the script using your terminal.